Energy Assistance

 What is the Energy Assistance Program?

-Minnesota’s Energy Assistance Program helps pay heat, electricity, and past due water costs.
+Minnesota’s Energy Assistance Program helps pay heat and electricity costs.
 Energy Assistance is free for eligible households.

 How does the program work?

-Payments for energy and water bills are sent directly to the household’s utility company or delivered fuel (e.g., propane, fuel oil, wood, etc.) provider.
-The initial grant ranges from $200 to $1,400 per household and averages $500.
+Payments for energy bills are sent directly to the household’s utility company or delivered fuel (e.g., propane, fuel oil, wood, etc.) provider.
+The initial grant ranges from $200 to $1,400 per household and averages $550.
 Additional grant for energy emergencies is also available.

 Who can apply?